By Soji James, CPT, CSCS

 Weight loss is all about willpower, and I have good news.
 Flavorful food is good for you, too.
 Foods that are high in sugar and fat may taste good, but they sacrifice flavor.

-Focus on your meals tasting good.
+For this healthy hack, focus on your meals tasting good.
 Chances are, if you have a wide range of taste on your plate, you will be eating nutritious meals with fewer calories.
 Fresh vegetables in your diet are a major source of flavor and can become a highlight of mealtime if you can taste them properly (ie: not drenched in fat or sugar).

 Finding fruits and vegetables in season at your local farmer’s market can make for a fun outing in addition to enhancing the flavors on your plate.